helium/HIP/0027-HIP-Voting.md

 -`votingTokenTransfer` New transcation to transfer your voting token from one wallet to another.
 This costs 35,000 DC's

-- `changeToken` New token that has a one time use for editing the codebase, however still needs a vote to verify the changes.
+-`changeToken` New token that has a one time use for editing the codebase, however still needs a vote to verify the changes.

 # Drawbacks
 [drawbacks]: #drawbacks